Delivering a Strong, United Voice for Transit

 In fact, our belief is that we are most effective when our more than 200 member organizations are informed and involved.
 We frequently update our members on policy developments through a variety of communications processes, and we enlist their participation in numerous outreach efforts, including personal visits with elected officials, testifying before legislative committees and regulatory agencies, and conducting media relations campaigns.

-Each year's advocacy priorities are guided by the state and federal legislative programs that are developed in consultation with our Legislative Committee and Federal Reauthorization Task Force, respectively, and subsequently approved by the Executive Committee.
+Each year's advocacy priorities are guided by the state and federal legislative programs that are developed in consultation with our state and federal legislative committees, and subsequently approved by the Executive Committee.

 Elevating the profile of transit during crucial state budgeting.